rocicorp/replicache-client/README.md

-# Replicant Client
+# Replicache Client

-This is a shared native library used by all Replicant clients.
+This is a shared native library used by all Replicache clients.
 Currently it is implemented by via of [GoMobile](https://godoc.org/golang.org/x/mobile/cmd/gomobile), which means it is usable only by iOS an Android.

 However, it should eventually also have a cgo target, so that it can be used by desktop clients too.